matusnovak/wrenbind17/docs/tutorial_customize.md

 int main(...) {
     auto loadFileFn = [](const std::vector<std::string>& paths,
                          const std::string& name) -> std::string {
-        // The "paths" are lookup paths you use in the wren::VM constructor!
-        // The "name" is the name of the import module!

         for (const auto& path : paths) {
             const auto test = path + "/" + std::string(name) + ".wren";